-\Box Check box if not requesting approval to provide any direct services.
+\square Check box if not requesting approval to provide any direct services.

-Identify Service Category: Meals (Blythe, CA)
+Identify Service Category:

-Check applicable funding source :10
+Check applicable funding source.10

 III C-1

-🖾 III C-2
+☐ III C-2

+III E

+□ VII

-\Box HICAP
+HICAP

-Request for Approval Justification
+Request for Approval Justification:

-⊠ Necessary to Assure an Adeq uate Supply of Servi ce OR
+Necessary to Assure an Adequate Supply of Servi ice OR

-□ More cost effective if provide d by the AAA than i f purchased from a comp arable service provider.
+More cost effective if provided by the AAA than if purchased from a comparable serv vice provider.

-Check all fiscal year(s) the AAA intends to provide s ervice during this Area P Plan cycle.
+Check all fiscal year(s) the AAA intends to provide se ervice during this Area Plan cycle.

-⊠ 2020-21 2021-22 2022-23 2023-24
+2020-21 2021-22 2022-23 2023-24

-Provide: documentation below t hat substantiates this s request for direct delive ry of the above stated service 11
+Provide: documentation below that substantiates the is request for direct delivery of the a bove stated service 11